Hawke's Bay wine and food adventures

 High tea, best fish and chips, farmers' markets and more

 Another supreme food adventure can be found every Sunday morning at the Hawke's Bay Farmers' Market in Hastings.
 Bring your own basket and roam around the stalls to collect all kinds of artisan goodies for gifts and souvenirs.
 It's also advisable to bring an appetite, because there are plenty of opportunities to enjoy breakfast or an early lunch.
 The local bean roasters are always out in force too, so it's easy to find your essential morning coffee fix.
-Other popular markets in Hawke's Bay include the Hastings Night Market (occasional) and the Napier Urban Farmer's Market (every Saturday).
+Other popular markets in Hawke's Bay include the Black Barn Growers' Market (Saturdays during summer) and the Napier Urban Farmer's Market (every Saturday).

 If you want the classic Kiwi alfresco meal of fish and chips at the beach, there's a choice of takeaways in Napier.
 Check out the reviews on Google maps to find a five-star chippy that's handy to the city's Pacific Ocean waterfront.